At-risk elderly man missing from Encanto

 SAN DIEGO – Authorities are looking for an at-risk missing man who was last seen in the Encanto neighborhood Saturday morning, said the San Diego Police Department.

-Tafilele is a Samoan man, 5 feet 6 inches tall, weighing 170 pounds, has short brown and white hair, last seen wearing a blue hat with the title “U.S AIRFORCE VETERAN.”
+Tafilele is described as Samoan man that stands 5 feet, 6 inches tall and weighs 170 pounds with short brown and white hair.

-He is also wearing a beige corduroy jacket, a red shirt, baby blue pants and a black backpack.
+He was last seen wearing a blue hat with that read: “U.S AIRFORCE VETERAN.”
+He was also reported to be wearing a beige corduroy jacket, a red shirt, baby blue pants and a black backpack.

 Anyone with information is asked to call the San Diego Police Department Communications Division at (619)-531-2000 and reference case #22501044.